Home and Family K-12

 Credit Score

-While nearly all teens (96%) believe credit scores play an important role in the ability to purchase a home, approximately 3 in 4 (76%) said they understood credit scores only “somewhat,” “a little” or “not at all.”
+While most teens recognize that credit plays a role in major financial decisions, many still feel unsure about how it actually works.
+In fact, about three in four say they understand credit scores only “somewhat,” “a little,” or “not at all.”
 A credit score is a number from 300-850 based on a number of factors, including credit history, open accounts, total debt, repayment history and more.
 Lenders use credit scores to evaluate a person’s ability to repay loans.

 A person’s credit score may also determine the size of a down payment needed when purchasing a smartphone or home, or the deposit needed for renting property or obtaining utilities and may impact interest rates and credit limits on credit cards.
 Generally, scores below 620 may require paying a higher rate, a shorter repayment term or a co-signer.
 Scores of 700 or higher are considered more favorable to creditors and may result in lower interest rates while scores higher than 800 typically provide the most benefits to consumers.